-In June of 1926, the first of Faircoft Subdivision homes were started.
-The post Victorian years saw the emergence of American architecture such as the Colonial Revival, Tudor Revival and the Bungalow or Craftsman style.
+In June of 1926, the first of Faircoft Subdivision homes was started.
+The post-Victorian years saw the emergence of American architecture such as the Colonial Revival, Tudor Revival and the Bungalow or Craftsman style.

-Originially, the home had 8" wood clapboards siding and shutters with cut-out designs.
+Originially, the home had eight inch wood clapboard siding and shutters with cutout designs.

-Delightful curved arches of the porticos held by fancy brackets adorn both the front and side entrances.
+Delightful curved arches of the porticos. held by corbels adorn both the front and side entrances.
 Attractive Craftsman style lanterns illustrating ships and lions flank the front entry.

-The home boasts multiple Craftsman features: gumwood trim, built in leaded glass bookcases beside the fireplace, a trundle table and benches in the kitchen, 6 inch crown moldings, and six leaded glass windows, two of which open from the vaulted area of the kitchen.
+The home boasts multiple Craftsman features: gumwood trim, built-in leaded-glass bookcases beside the fireplace, a trundle table and benches in the kitchen, six inch crown moldings, and six leaded-glass windows, two of which overlook the vaulted area of the kitchen.

 3 Galusha Street